lsbFlying/resy/README.md

 🌟`v???`：<br/>
 1. Remove useStore hookInitialState params and fixed viewUnmountReset size Judgment on zero.
+2. Improved the use of "this" context object in function data.
+3. Improved the data storage and reading of additional stores in useConciseState.

 🌟`v6.0.0`：<br/>
 1. Fixed the influence of adjusting the accessor get and set of the attribute description object